-Promote the creation of successful and sustainable neighbourhoods through the application of the eight key design principles to ensure the delivery of attractive, connected, and well-functioning places to live, work, visit, socialise and invest in throughout the County.
+Promote the creation of successful and sustainable neighbourhoods through the application of the eight key design principles to ensure the delivery of attractive, connected, and well-functioning places to live, work, visit, socialise, and invest in throughout the County.
+QDP2 Objective 1:

-To ensure that applications for new development are accompanied by a statement from a suitably qualified person detailing how 'The Plan Approach' has been taken into consideration and incorporated into the design of the development including the materials and finishes proposed and
+To ensure that applications for new development are accompanied by a statement from a suitably qualified person detailing how 'The Plan Approach' has been taken into consideration and incorporated into the design of the development including the materials and finishes proposed and demonstrating how the overarching principles for the achievement of successful and sustainable neighbourhoods have been integrated as part of the design proposal.

-Section 5.2.2 Context

-Policy QDP3: Neighbourhood Context

-Support and facilitate proposals which contribute in a positive manner to the character and setting of an area.
+Section 5.2.2 Context Policy QDP3: Neighbourhood Context Support and facilitate proposals which contribute in a positive manner to the character and setting of an area.